chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 <img src="../Common/img/NoteChainingTools.jpg" alt="CK" style="width:9%;margin:0px 0px 0px 25px">

-The chaining tool is a fast way to set reasonable target notes for the range of notes in the [The Selection].
-It scans for gaps in the flow of notes where there are no notes and sets the first note following the gap to be a target note.
-It sets all other notes up to the next gap  to be chained from  the target note.
-Click the up/down arrow button next to the number to change the size of the gap that will be used and run the scan.
-Click the chain button to run scan with the currently set gap size.
+The chaining tool is a fast way to create a reasonable set of target notes over a range of notes or the entire score.
+It works on the [the Selection] so it's necessary to select some notes before performing chaining.
+It scans for time intervals in the flow of notes where there are no notes and sets the first note following each interval to be a target note.
+It sets all other notes up to the next interval to be chained from the target note.
+To change the size of the interval used in the scan, click the up/down arrow button next to the number in the toolbar.
+This also causes a scan on the currently selected notes.
+To run a scan with the currently set gap size just click the chain button.

 The chain command acts on a selected range of notes, or the entire midi file.
 The numeric field next to the chain button gives the size of the break in sixteenth notes that should trigger a target note to be marked.
 What works best for a given midi file make take some experimentation.
-Amount of 1.0 sixteenths works well for a lot of files.
-You may also run the chain command with different gaps on different ranges in the score depending on the note pattern.
+An interval of 1.0 sixteenths works well in many situations.
+You may also find it useful to run the chain command with different intervals in different ranges in the same score, depending on the note pattern in a given range.

 The chain command is automaticaly run with an interval of one sixteenth when a midi file is first imported.
 This usually results in a reasonably playable file depending on its complexity.
 Experiment with other intervals: Set [the Selection] to be a range, or all notes, in the score.
 Then click on the "chain amount" number in the toolbar, and choose some other amount from the popup list.
 The selected range of notes will instantly be rechained based on that interval.

-If you don't like the result you can undo it.
-If it's close to what you want you can adjust some notes using the [Toggle Target Notes Tool].

-The chain button reapplies chain command using the visible "chain amount" number.
+Sometimes the chain command produces a nicely playable score with no further editing, but expecially in more complex score you will need to manually the results. i.e. Edit to change some notes between being target or chained with the [Toggle Target Notes Tool].

+There is some artistry in this process, and it's a way to personalize how a file plays to your taste.
+The best way to edit is to play through the file listening and feeling how each small section plays, stopping as needed and tweaking target vs non target notes.
+You can safely make changes to a section, try them, and undo or redo until you like the results.

+You may even like to create and save different versions of a file that make different parts of the music into target notes.
+For example one version might make the melody notes be target notes, and another might emphasize the accompanient.
+For a midi file that is a piano/flute duet, for example you may make just the flute notes be target notes and the piano notes be chained, allowing you to play just the flute part while the piano autoplays in sync, chained off the played target notes.
+There are some tricks on how to accomplish this that will be covered in a section on advanced editing, yet to be written.

-After chaining, usually only one note in a chord (unless it's a long broken chord) is set as a target note.
+Other details:  After chaining, usually only one note in a chord (unless it's a long broken chord) is set as a target note.
 The other notes are chained from it, either simultaneous or offset slightly in time.
 The note that came first is made the target note, which is not necessarily the top note or bottom note of the chord as you might expect.
 This is why it may appear somewhat arbitrary which note of a chord becomes a target note.

 Slight variations in chord note start times result in more natural sounding music.
 If they were present in the original midi